xiongsiheng/SWAP/README.md

-# SWAP: Deliberate reasoning as structure-aware planning with accurate world model
+# SWAP: Deliberate reasoning for LLMs as structure-aware planning with accurate world model
 Under construction